 Some Chinese antiques' porcelain marks or pottery marks contain dates of the Chinese 60 year cyclic calendar, but these are actually quite rare.
 Cyclic calendar dates started to appear mainly on Qianjiang-style dated porcelain in the second half of the 19th century.
 But these are not marks proper, but rather part of the signatures of porcelain artists.

-Antiques' porcelain marks more often than not show the emperor's reign title (period name).
+Antique porcelain marks more often than not show the emperor's reign title (period name).
 During the Kangxi reign pictorial marks were popular, symbol marks and double circles were especially frequent.
 These had already existed earlier, but only in a limited manner.
-Otherwise, the majority of antique porcelain marks consisted of of hand-written characters.
+Otherwise, the majority of antique porcelain marks consisted of hand-written characters.